jimmyho95/type-a-mole/README.md

 ### Technical Challenges Solved

 1. Initially struggled with timing synchronization between word generation and user input.
-3. Dynamic timing of word lengths took significantly more time than expected to implement.
+2. Dynamic timing of word lengths took significantly more time than expected to implement.
-2. Had to refactor scoring system multiple times to handle multi-word phrases properly.
-4. Flash effects were more trouble than expected.
+3. Flash effects were more trouble than expected.

 ## API Documentation